Bernam River: Course

 The eastern part of the river is suitable for palm oil and rubber tree plantation, while swamps fill the western areas.
 A percentage of the swampy areas have been reclaimed and dried up by a drainage system.
-Some has been converted into paddy fields.
+Some the reclaimed area has been converted into paddy fields.

+Historical importance

 Archeologists have discovered several archaeological sites along the river, where ancient artifacts were found.
 Excavation works had been carried out by experts from various local universities and Muzium Sultan Alam Shah.